-Lastly, note that both stages of condensation along our diachronic pathways-syntacticization (embedding) and lexicalization --are driven by functional-cognitive imperatives, and thus ultimately by usage frequency.
+One must finally note that both stages of condensation along both pathways-syntacticization (ii) and co-lexicalization (iii)--are driven by functional-cognitive imperatives, and thus ultimately by usage frequency.
 This is the real significance of our list of 'the usual suspects', this ubiquitous small group of verbs ('closed class') whose initial usage frequency is high in all languages.
 These are the verbs that retain old ('irregular') forms long after those are leveled off in the rest of the verbal lexicon (Zipf 1935).
-These are the verb that tend to become classificatory, generic, grammaticalized, 'light' or de-semanticized, and thus become operators on other ('operand') predicates.
-Through whatever pathway, these high-frequency verbs tend to partake disproportionally in multi-predicate combinations that code complex events.
+These are the verb that tend to become classificatory, generic, grammaticalized, 'light' or de-semanticized, and thus become operators on other ('operand')

+predicates.
+Through whatever pathway, these high-frequency verbs tend to partake disproportionately in multi-predicate combinations that code complex events.
 But it is their initial semantics--general, classificatory, cognitively and communicatively central--that lends them their ubiquity.